cecad-imaging/qupath-extension-LMD/README.md

 Objects of the same class will be merged if intersecting.
 Note that this won't process annotations and the new, enlarged objects will be generic detections regardless of their previous type.
-The processing may take some time in case of many objects (>5000) and may result in data loss.
-The smaller the number of processed objects, the better.
+The processing may take some time in case of many objects (>5000).
+The smaller the number of processed objects at once, the better.

 - **Exporting**: Each object which is not an 'annotation' will be counted